It’s ironic, if you think about it–the way writers reveal truths about humanity, truths spun entirely from lies.

 Lie #3: You Don’t Have What It Takes to Be a Writer

-This third lie presents the greatest danger to a writer.
+This third lie presents the greatest danger writers.

-It tells you you’re fatally flawed, incapable, destined to fail.
+It says you’re fatally flawed, incapable, destined to fail.

 It’s also the most seductive.